 2. Update Google Play Services

-To check whether Google Play Services is up-to-date or not, open Google Play Services in the Play Store or you can search ‘Google Play Services’ in the Google app.
-There you’ll see Google Play Services with Install.
-Click on it and you’ll be landed in the Google Play Store app screen.
+To check whether Google Play Services is up-to-date or not, open Google Play Services in the Play Store or you can search ‘Google Play Services’ in the app list on your Android device (Open Settings > Apps > Google Play services > App details).

-If there’s an update available, you’ll see an Update button.
+If there’s an update available, you’ll see an Update button (like in the image above).
 If not, you’ll see the Uninstall button only.
 It means Google Play Services app is already up-to-date.

-3. Clear Google Play Store and Google Play Services App Data
+3. Clear Google Play Store and Google Play Services Cache and App Data

 You’ll find such an option for each app in the apps list in Settings on your Android device.